sBuiltaJr/imageGenSD/README.md

 midnight UTC.
 The character and profile are saved to the user profile that initiated the command and will appear in the `/listprofiles` command.

-`/showprofile {user} {profile_id}`
+`/showprofile {profile_id} {user} {name}`

-- Display either a given profile linked by ID or a selectable list of profiles
+- Display either a given profile or a selectable list of profiles

-If `profile_id` is specified, the command displays the request profile, if it exists.
+If `profile_id` is specified, the command displays the requested profile, if it exists.
 The can include profiles linked to other users if the author knows the profile ID.

-Profile Names cannot be used, only the unique identifier for a profile (ID) like provided by `/listprofiles`.
+Specifying `profile_id` will ignore all other parameters.
+The `/listprofiles` command can be used to find profile IDs.

+If `user` is specified, the command will only look for profiles that user owns.
+If `user` is not specified, the command will look for profiles that the user that initiated the command owns.

+If `name` is specified, the command will look for profiles with names that at least partially match the specified name.
+If `name` is not specified, all profiles belonging to the determined user will be displayed.

-If `user` is specified, the command displays a dropdown list of profiles that user owns, if any.
-Selecting a specific profile will cause it to be posted to the channel underneath the dropdown menu.
+If the user only owns one profile or if the specified `name` is specific enough the single profile will be shown.
+Otherwise, a dropdown list of profiles will be displayed.
+Selecting a specific profile will cause it to be posted to the channel and the dropdown re-posted.

-The dropdown contains `next` and `back` options to allow viewing lists greater than 25 characters.
-The `cancel` command deletes the dropdown.

-The dropdown will deactivate after 100 seconds of inactivity.
+The dropdown also has `next`, `back`, and `cancel` options.
+The dropdown will deactivate after 100 seconds of inactivity or if the `cancel` option is chosen.
+The `next` and `back` options viewing more than one page of profiles, as Discord only allows dropdowns of 25 entries.

 `/showsummary {type}`